HuguesSib/Chatbot-Intent-detection/README.md

 ## Description

 This project aims to create a chatbot that detects the intention of an input verbatim (prompt) for specific classes and in the presence of 'out of scope' prompts.
 The latter is output when the prompts don't belong to any given classes.
-The Chatbot uses models pre-trained on a common intent detection dataset: CLINC150 Introduced by Larson et al. in *An Evaluation Dataset for Intent Classification and Out-of-Scope Prediction* [1]
+The Chatbot uses models pre-trained on a common intent detection dataset: CLINC150 Introduced by Larson et al. in this paper[[1](#references)]

 Below is a snapshot of a conversation with the chatbot on few questions and in different languages.